hangedmandesign/merrow/README.md

 # MerrowStandard.cs Code Structure
 This is a short overview of the code structure, contained in the class *MerrowStandard:Form*.
 Comments explain the sections in more detail
-* Variable declarations and small arrays
+* Variable declarations and small arrays.
+New winforms objects should ideally only be created through the Winforms Properties interface in the Designer, so that variable names will auto-update throughout.
   - Prefixes "rnd","qua","exp" are winforms objects in the *Quest 64 Randomizer* tab
   - Prefix "adv" are winforms objects in the *Generic Patch Generator* tab
   - Prefix "bin" are winforms objects in the *Binary File Reader* tab